Helping communities boost school readiness and improve child outcomes through early talk

 - During the first three years of life, infant and toddler brains are forming more than 1 million neural connections every second, the Harvard Center on the Developing Child reports.
 That means that these years offer a unique developmental opportunity.

 That’s where LENA’s technology-based programs come in.
-LENA helps communities all over the world provide programs for parents and teachers that couple actionable feedback with coaching to make proven, sustainable increases in the quality and quantity of talk with children.
-The results are stronger families, improved classroom quality, and increased early literacy and school readiness.
+LENA helps communities all over the world provide programs for parents and teachers that couple actionable feedback with coaching to make proven, sustainable improvements to children's language environments.
+The results are stronger families, improved classroom quality, improved socioemotional development, and increased early literacy and school readiness.